 Additionally, the mCommerce app space is dominated by retail industry titans such as Amazon, Vinted, and Asos.
-Moreover, According to Klarna, smartphone users are only using a select few apps on a weekly basis.
+Moreover, according to Klarna, smartphone users are only using a select few apps on a weekly basis.
 Instead, a well-designed mobile website will do everything an app does.

 If you weren’t yet convinced by how technology is changing retail, consumers are now shopping through virtual assistants (such as Apple’s Siri or Google Assistant).
-The brave new world is here.

 Voice search isn’t something to incorporate into your tech stack.
 Instead, it’s a tool you and your eCommerce store should prepare for.
 With 135.6 million shoppers using voice search, it’s one of the fastest-growing methods consumers use to search for products.
 So, it’s essential your products stand out.

-As with traditional search – such as Google – optimizing your eCommerce website for voice search relies on a solid SEO strategy.
-But, there’s a twist.
-When it comes to SEO for voice search, focus on how people speak, as opposed to type.
+As with traditional search (such as Google), optimizing your eCommerce website for voice search relies on a solid SEO strategy.
+But there’s a twist.
+When it comes to SEO for voice search, focus on how people speak as opposed to type.

 For instance, a voice search is usually presented as a conversational question.
 Such as: ’Hey, Alexa, where can I buy a Manchester City jersey near me?’.

-The good news is, you don’t need Gucci’s budget to reap the advantages of the best eCommerce technology.
+- You don’t need Gucci’s budget to reap the advantages of the best eCommerce technology.